-Collections Assistant Ian Gregory is currently scanning the correspondence of Spencer Compton Cavendish, 8th Duke of Devonshire (1808-1891), in preparation for a forthcoming cataloguing project funded by an Archives Revealed Cataloguing Grant.
-Here he reflects on a letter that intrigued him:
+Collections Assistant Ian Gregory is currently scanning the correspondence of Spencer Compton Cavendish, 8th Duke of Devonshire (1808-1891), Here he reflects on a letter that intrigued him:

 William Ewart Gladstone (1809-1898) is often considered the greatest British Prime Minister of the nineteenth century.
 During my work in the archives, I recently scanned a draft letter from the future 8th Duke of Devonshire to Gladstone.
 Both men were politicians in the Liberal Party.